ajemiso/collate/Capstone Proposal.md

 ### Product Overview

-**_Collate_** is designed to work in conjunction with LendingQB, minimizing loan processing tasks in order to decrease redundancy & increase productivity.
+**_Collate_** was initially designed to work in conjunction with an existing loan processing web application, minimizing loan processing tasks in order to decrease redundancy & increase productivity.
 Simple tasks such as calculating income & modifying email templates made easy.

 ### Specific Functionality

 #### _Minimum Feature Set_

-The main component of the application is the dashboard.
-The goal is to create a single-page app that utilizes AJAX & minimizes the need for navigation & page loading.
+The main component of the application is the **loan application page**.
+The goal is to create a single page form that utilizes AJAX & minimizes the need for navigation & page loading.

-After the user logs in, they will be presented with an all-in-one dashboard.
+After the user logs in, they will be presented with a **Dashboard**, which lists each user's applications in progress/completed.

 The **Navigation** area at the top of the screen will allow the user to go back to the main page of this dashboard via the **Home** link, allow any input data to be saved to the database via the **Save** link, and allow for the creation of a new file via the **New File** link.

 **Section One** of the the dashboard contains fields for borrower name(s), loan account number, loan officer name, and type of loan.